“What Cookware Should I Use?”

 With all the available choices today in cookware, there seems to be many varying opinions as to which type of cookware is truly safe.
 As much as we emphasize on a clean diet, it is equally important to realize that the choice of cookware can also make a huge difference because they contain chemicals that can leach into the food.

-These are categorized into traditional and advanced/technical.
+Generally speaking ceramic dishes are perfectly safe as long as any glazes are free of lead and cadmium.
+Ceramic dishes are categorized into traditional and advanced/technical.
 The traditional ceramics are mostly earthenware, pottery dishes and artistic creations.
 These are made up of Kaolin (clay), quartz, feldspar and cement.
-The advanced use aluminum oxides, silion carbide etc.
+The advanced versions of ceramic cookware use aluminum oxides, silion carbide and more.

-Ceramics are usually chemical, heat, acid and corrosion resistant.
+Ceramics are usually chemical, heat, acid and corrosion-resistant.
 Like glass, ceramics are generally inert and safe.
-One concern could be the glazes used on a ceramic, as there is the possibility of it containing toxic lead or cadmium.
-This is unlikely with ceramics made in Europe and North America for food use, but if unsure check with the manufacturer.
+One concern could be the glazes used on ceramic, as there is the possibility of it containing toxic lead or cadmium.
+This is unlikely with ceramics made in Europe and North America for food use, but if unsure, check with the manufacturer.
+S

 As the name suggests, stainless steel should stain ‘less’ and not corrode (i.e., not rust).
-It should stain less, but it is not stain-proof.
+That said, it’s not totally stain free.
 It is normally thought of as being corrosion-resistant.
-However, this depends on the grade and quality of the Steel .
+However, this depends on the grade and quality of the steel.

-Stainless Steel Grades: Food grade stainless steel are in the 304 Series.
+Food grade stainless steel pots and pans are in the 304 Series.
 They are designated as either 18-8 or 18-10.
 The ’18’ refers to the percentage of chromium in the stainless steel, and the ‘8’ or ’10’ the percentage of nickel.
 Both are high quality stainless steels.
 The chromium and nickel are what make stainless steel corrosion-resistant, increased strength, durability.
-Nickel gives the temperature resistance.
+Nickel also gives the cookware a measure of temperature resistance.

 1. Iron: Majority of the population need iron and the amounts released do not cause toxicity.
 In very high iron overload individuals, it is best to alternate with other options.